 Agencies or providers wishing to apply as an access point agree to the following-

 Access Points will follow all NE CoC Coordinated Entry Policies and Procedures as outlined in the NE CoC CES Policies document.
 Access Points will agree to collect data through assessment tools and report all required data into HMIS within the timeframe required below in Access Point Monitoring applicable Step 1 Housing Assistance Screenings and all Step 2 Housing Assessments.
 Access Points will abide by the NE CoC CES data quality and privacy standards including assuring client data privacy and obtaining required releases of information when necessary.

-Access Points will ensure all Coordinated Entry assessors receive initial training and ongoing education.
-See Assessor definition above for details on training protocol.
+Access Points will ensure that all households completing Step 1 assessments meet the requirements for accessing the NE CoC Coordinated Entry list prior to being scheduled for completing the Step 2 assessment.

+Access Points will provide an accurate explanation of the Coordinated Entry process to households prior to scheduling the household to complete a Step 2 assessment.

 Assessment Process